rixx/books.rixx.de/src/reviews/jupiterash/a-study-in-doubles.md

       part.

       https://books.rixx.de/reviews/2020/a-study-in-doubles/'
-related_books:
-  - book: jupiterash/a-study-in-winning
-    text: The first part in the series.
 ---

 Bit less inspired than the first part, but still solid writing.
 Thankfully less of the tennis puns.